 As your business grows, a solid strategy makes it easier to expand.
 It gives you a clear foundation, so you can build new campaigns, enter new markets, or adjust your plans without starting from scratch.

 When you're building a marketing strategy, each element should work together to support your business goals.
-A good software solution should help you organize and manage all of the following:
+A good marketing plan software solution should help you organize and manage all of the following, ensuring a strong marketing strategy:

 1/ Goal Setting: